Skip to main content

 • “Avoid if you don't want to be farming these for hours and not be guaranteed to get them anyway.”

-• “The puzzles, might I add, can become very tedious, and the prospect of starting one over after making a considerable dent in one does not appeal to me very much.”
+• “The puzzles can become very tedious, and the prospect of starting one over after making considerable progress does not appeal to me.”

 • stability

-"See No Evil" suffers from significant stability issues, including frequent glitches such as clipping and blocking that disrupt gameplay.
-Players have reported technical problems like a non-functional fullscreen mode and buggy achievements, which detract from the overall experience.
-Despite its potential as a fun puzzle game, these stability concerns hinder its enjoyment.
+The game suffers from numerous stability issues, including frequent bugs, glitches like clipping and blocking that disrupt gameplay, and technical problems such as a non-functioning fullscreen mode and buggy achievements.
+These issues significantly detract from the overall experience.

-• “See No Evil could have been a real fun puzzle game if it wasn't so buggy and broken.”
+• “See No Evil could have been a really fun puzzle game if it wasn't so buggy and broken.”

-• “Clipping or blocking are part of the regular glitches that interfere with the gameplay.”
+• “Clipping or blocking are regular glitches that interfere with the gameplay.”

 • “There are also some technical problems, namely a non-functioning fullscreen mode and buggy achievements.”